California Police Ticket A Self-Driving Car - Slashdot

 How does the sleeping and/or drunk passenger know that the police are signalling?

-Re: Story missing important details (Score:2)
+Re: Story missing important details (Score:5, Funny)

 The spike strips will wake him up.